symfony/symfony-docs/console/coloring.rst

 If your terminal belongs to the `list of terminal emulators that support links`_ you can click on the *"Symfony Homepage"* text to open its URL in your default browser.
-Otherwise, you'll see *"Symfony Homepage"* as regular text and the URL will be lost.
+Otherwise, you will see *"Symfony Homepage"* as regular text and the URL will be lost.

 .. _Cmder: https://github.com/cmderdev/cmder